 Ed's Shed: The Correct Way to Use Glue on Your Guitar

-The week’s blog post is all about bonding.
+This week’s column is all about bonding.
 By that, I mean we’re going to talk about glue.

 As in any guitar maintenance and repair job, every step of this task is equally important.
 One silly mistake and you could damage your guitar’s finish or yourself.
 In the many (Man, there were so many) years I worked in a music store, I saw countless guitars damaged by the inappropriate use of glue.
 Take your time, follow the steps, and do a good job.
 You’ll feel so much better about your abilities.
 So bear with me ...